-Geothermal Heating and Cooling Facts and Benefits to Home Owners in Pickerington, Canal Winchester and Reynoldsburg Ohio
+Benefits of Geothermal Heating & Cooling to Home Owners in Pickerington, Canal Winchester and Reynoldsburg, Ohio

 Geothermal energy is found in various forms throughout the Earth.
 Volcanoes, geysers, and even hot springs are forms of geothermal energy; this type of sustainable energy isn’t dependent upon the sun.
 Instead, geothermal energy comes from heat underneath the surface of the Earth.
 This energy is safe for the environment and clean.